7. How should one understand Christ is the truth, the way, and the life?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Practice (4)

 My words are the forever unchanging truth.
 I am the supply of life for man and the only guide for mankind.
-The worth and meaning of My words are not determined by whether they are recognized or accepted by mankind, but by the essence of the words themselves.
-Even if not a single person on this earth can receive My words, the value of My words and their help to mankind are inestimable to any man.
-Therefore, when faced with the many people who rebel against, refute, or are utterly contemptuous of My words, My stance is only this: Let time and facts be My witness and show that My words are the truth, the way, and the life.
-Let them show that all I have said is right, that it is that which man should be furnished with and, moreover, that which man should accept.
-I will let all who follow Me know this fact: Those who cannot fully accept My words, those who cannot practice My words, those who cannot find a purpose in My words, and those who cannot receive salvation because of My words, are those who have been condemned by My words and, moreover, have lost My salvation, and My rod shall never stray from them.
+The value and meaning of My words are not determined by whether they are acknowledged and accepted by mankind, but by the essence of the words themselves.
+Even if not a single person on this earth can accept My words, the value of My words and their help to mankind are inestimable by any man.
+Therefore, when faced with the many people who rebel against, refute, or are utterly contemptuous of My words, My attitude is only this: Let time and facts be My witness and prove that My words are the truth, the way, and the life.
+Let them prove that all I have said is right, that it is that which man should possess and, even more so, that which man should accept.
+I will let all who follow Me know this fact: Those who cannot fully accept My words, those who cannot practice My words, those who cannot find a goal in My words, and those who cannot receive the grace of salvation because of My words, are those who are condemned by My words; even more so, they are those who have lost the grace of My salvation, and My rod shall never stray from them.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 You Ought to Consider Your Deeds